786mrnoor/web-development-notes/js/asynchronous/async-await.md

 # async/await

-`async` and `await` keywords are used for managing asynchronous operations in a more readable and structured way.
+`async` and `await` keywords are used to manage asynchronous operations in a more readable and structured way.

 - `async` makes a function return a **Promise**.
 - `await` **pauses** the function execution until the promise is fulfilled.